TrueBlocks/trueblocks-docker/README.md

 ## The Unchained Index

 In the future, this docker will initialize and maintain [the Unchained Index](https://trueblocks.io/papers/2022/file-format-spec-v0.40.0-beta.pdf).
 Until then, you must initialize it and maintain it manually.

-Do this by running this command:
+Please [read and understand this discussion](https://trueblocks.io/docs/install/get-the-index/) before proceeding.
+It will have an important impact on how `chifra` works for you.

+Once you've undertstood the above, run one of the following two commands:

 ```[shell]
-./scripts/chifra.sh init --all
+./scripts/chifra.sh init --all     # if you want to initialize the full index (recommended if you have space), or

+./scripts/chifra.sh init           # if you want a minimal index and don't mind slower initial access.
 ```

-Depending on your connection, this may take several hours.
-When it finishes, you may optionally choose to run the scraper which maintains the index at the front of the chain.
+Depending on your connection, this above will take either several minutes or several hours.
+When it finishes, you must decide if you wish to run the `scraper` which maintains the index at the front of the chain.
 (Note: if you're exploring older data, this step is optional.)

-To start the scraper, do this once the `chifra init` command finishes:
+To start the scraper, do this only after the `chifra init` command finishes:

 ```[shell]
 chifra scrape
 ```

-Allow this process to continue running in its own terminal window.
+Allow this process to continue running in its own terminal window or `tmux` session.

+## Data science

+`chifra` is a great data science tool.
+See a few of our articles ([here](https://trueblocks.io/tags/community/), [here](https://trueblocks.io/tags/trueblocks/), and [here](https://trueblocks.io/tags/recipes/)) for ideas on how to take advantage of this very useful tool.

 ## Other